 This is a very important topic when it comes to working on a project destined for either implementation or team-work.

-When working on project, it is necessary to select the scale at which you will eventually plot the drawing.
+When working on a project, it is necessary to select the scale at which you will eventually plot the drawing.
 You need to be able to draw while having in mind the relationship the object in real world and the object plotted on paper will have.

 For real project, you should not just come up with some arbitrary scale based on what looks normal on whatever paper size you want to plot on.
 There exist a set of standard of Drawing Scale and Drawing Scale factor acceptable for the discipline you happen to work in.